|

 Route b This route is for more adventurous bicyclists, after reading my next description, you will decide to follow this route, or not.
 I will part it in 2 sectors: Sector V. H - 2 The route here is: From Tutrakan to Pozharevo to Dunavets to Malak Preslavets.

-Once going on the Plateau above Tutrakan, you will see a sign toward Pozharevo.
-Turning to left, you will enter in a woody area, and you will enjoy of very nice descending almost to Pozharevo. |
+Once going on the plateau above Tutrakan, you will see a sign toward Pozharevo.
+Turning left, you will enter a woody area, and you will enjoy very nice descent, almost to Pozharevo. |

 ||